moonjung-shin/TEST-1/README.md

   }
 ```

-G2Sampler, which is a G2Client GDK's Wrapper class, registers DLL's callback functions automatically.
+G2Sampler, which is a G2Client GDK's Wrapper class, registers DLL's callback function automatically.
 Application program must be developed to perform appropriate actions, by registering listener from receiving g2live_listener class.

 **Application Initialization**